darcys22/blockchain_ledger/readme.md

 TODO
-create a tool that create a company from scratch with prompts graceful fail if there is no public key in the .ledger file create the full payrun protocol
-Make the TBimporter program more general actually figure out how to save on blockchain
+create a tool that create a company from scratch with prompts graceful fail if there is no public key in the .ledger file create the full fastpace currency trading protocol Make the TBimporter program more general actually figure out how to save on blockchain